Links to other sites are provided as a convenience to the viewer. Pfizer accepts no responsibility for the content of linked sites.

 During this time of your life, your body usually moves through 3 gradual stages, unless your menopause is a result of surgery to remove your ovaries (called bilateral oophorectomy), which puts you in menopause immediately.

-POSTMENOPAUSE: This stage typically affects women in their fifties.
-Estrogen levels continue to drop, causing other natural changes like hot flashes, bone loss, or vaginal dryness.
+POSTMENOPAUSE: This stage typically starts for women in their fifties.
+Estrogen levels continue to drop, causing other natural changes like hot flashes, bone loss, or vaginal changes.

 It is important to talk to your doctor or other healthcare professional about the effects these changes may have on your body and your health.